-Koi are a common backyard pet fish species common throughout the world.
-These colorful, "brocaded" carp come in a wide range of varieties and add to beautiful landscapes.
+Koi are a common backyard pet fish species kept throughout the world.
+These colorful, "brocaded" carp come in a wide range of color varieties and add beauty to backyard landscapes.
 They can grow very large, so planning for their entire lives is key in having them thrive for many decades.

 Adult Size: 2 to 3 feet

 |Pond Level||All levels|